 Skeleton Wreck is located near Coron Island.
 Coron Town is where all of the tourists stay is actually on Busuanga.
 It gets a little confusing but all you need to know is that you will be staying in Coron Town and taking a boat over to Skeleton Wreck and Coron Island to visit all of the other lagoons, snorkel spots and shipwrecks.
 You can see where Kayangan Lake is in relation to Coron Town (Busuanga).

 HOW TO GET TO SKELETON WRECK

 Skeleton Wreck is part of Island Hopping Tour ‘B’.
-This means that as a solo or budget traveler you can visit Barracuda Lake as well as multiple other locations on a day tour for less than $25 including lunch!
+This means that as a solo or budget traveler you can visit Skeleton Wreck as well as multiple other locations on a day tour for a cheap price including lunch!
 I highly recommend Tour B and of course Tour A and have done them both.

 To book your Big Dream Boat Man Expedition you can Click Here or if you want to see my detailed blog post (and my most epic drone photos ever) you can visit my blog post about my experience: BEST ISLAND HOPPING BOAT TOUR IN CORON: BIG DREAM BOAT MAN REVIEW

 BIG DREAM BOAT MAN ISLAND HOPPING TRIP